brooklynrail/brooklynrail-platform/content/events/2021/01/a-new-philosophy-of-museums.md

       been exhibited at MoMA and the Venice Biennale.
 He earned: PhD at Massachusetts Institute of Technology, MAUD Harvard University, M.Arch Columbia University. '
-  - person: yoram-roth
-    event_bio: A lifelong entrepreneur with a focus on the creative, real estate and the hospitality sector, Roth is the chairman of Fotografiska New York, as well as of NeueHouse, and has lived in New York and Los Angeles for over 20 years.
   - person: paul-d-miller-aka-dj-spooky
     event_bio: "Paul D. Miller, aka DJ Spooky, is a composer, multimedia artist, and writer whose work immerses audiences in a blend of genres, global culture,